wp-plugins/spectacula-threaded-comments/readme.txt

 == Changelog ==

+= 1.0.2 =
+*	Added the reply link text to the translation fields for this plug-in rather than use WP's own reply to make it a little easier for people to translate every element.

 = 1.0.1 =
 *	Very minor fix for ie6.
 Seems I was a little over zealous trying to fix a hasLayout bug.
 Should be good now.